 IoT technologies increase the accessibility to patient data, enable real-time decision making, and offer ease and efficiency through automation.

 IoT-powered software solutions for the healthcare sector are shifting the focus from digitalization to intelligence.
 IoT technologies increase the accessibility to patient data, enable real-time decision making, and offer huge potential for automation.
-Combined with predictive modelling and advanced software and hardware capabilities, IoT devices are helping healthcare facilities address some of their most pressing pain points.
+Combined with predictive modeling and advanced software/hardware capabilities, IoT devices are helping healthcare facilities address some of their most pressing pain points.

 Here are four examples of innovative, IoT-powered solutions that are demonstrating the impact of technological progress upon the entire healthcare sector.